Program Synthesis Guided Reinforcement Learning for Partially Observed Environments: Motivating Example

 \section{Motivating Example}

 Figure \ref{fig:map} shows a 2D Minecraft-inspired crafting game.
-In this grid world, the agent can navigate and collect resources (e.g., wood), build tools (e.g., a bridge) at workshops using collected resources, and use the tools to achieve subtasks (e.g., use a bridge to cross water).
-The agent can only observe the $5\times 5$ grid around its current position; since the environment is static, it also memorizes locations it has seen before.
+In this grid world, the agent can navigate and collect resources (e.g., wood), build tools (e.g., a bridge) at workshops using collected resources, and use the tools to traverse obstacles (e.g., use a bridge to cross water).
+The agent can only observe the $5\times 5$ grid around its current position; since the environment is static, any previously observed cells remain visible.
 A single task consists of a randomly generated map (i.e., the environment) and goal (i.e., obtain a certain resource or build a certain tool).

-To instantiate our framework, we provide prototype components that specify high-level behaviours such as getting wood or using toolshed to build a bridge.
-Figure \ref{fig:dsl} shows the domain-specific language that encodes the set of prototypes.

-For each prototype, we need to provide a logical formula $\tilde{c}$ that formally specifies its desired behavior.
-Rather than specifying behavior over concrete state $s$, we instead specify it over \emph{abstraction variables} that encode subsets of the state space.
-For instance, we divide the map into \textit{zones} that are regions separated by obstacles such as water and stone.
-As an example, the map in Figure \ref{fig:map} has two zones: the region containing the agent and the region blocked off by stones.
-Then, the zone the agent is currently in is represented by an abstraction variable $z$---i.e., the states $s$ where the agent is in zone $i$ is represented by the logical predicate $z=i$.
+We consider the meta-learning setting~\cite{finn2017model}: we have a set of training tasks for learning the policy, and our goal is to have a policy that works well on new tasks occurring in the future.